Aabhiraj412/Hostel-ERP/ReadMe.md

 ### Frontend

-- **React Native:** Provides a cross-platform mobile app for both Android and iOS.
+- **React:** Used to design Dynamic and Responsive User Interface for users.
 - **Tailwind CSS:** Used for styling the web components.
 - **Framer Motion:** Adds smooth animations for a better user experience.